-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 (i) Real estate

 Title to real estate is evidenced by registration at the Cayman Islands Land Registry, which is open to public inspection and is the primary source of information on any real estate due diligence in the Cayman Islands.
+The potential stamp duty tax which may apply to M&A transactions involving Cayman Islands real estate is discussed in question 3.1(d).
+Specialist advice should be sought for M&A transactions where the target is thought to own or lease real estate in the Cayman Islands.

 3.2 What public searches are commonly conducted as part of due diligence in your jurisdiction?

 Limited information about Cayman Islands entities – such as entity number, formation date, registered office and status – is available through a search portal which can be accessed through the Cayman Islands General Registry website by account holders (usually Cayman Islands law firms or local registered office service providers).
-The names of the directors of Cayman Islands entities can also be accessed for an additional fee.
-However, no other information is publicly available on the particulars of such directors, and it is not possible to run a search of a person's name to determine all the directorships they hold in the Cayman Islands.
+The names of the directors of Cayman Islands companies can also be accessed for an additional fee.
+However, no other information is publicly available on the particulars of such directors, and it is not possible to run a search of a person's name to determine all the directorships that he or she holds in the Cayman Islands.

 Local court searches and a search of the Land Registry can also be carried out, as mentioned in question 3.1.